achieven/scraper/README.md

   Drawbacks:
   1. Not in the task description
   2. Another service (and topic etc..) to handle, but that's relatively negligeble

+#### #4 - #2 & #3 combined:
+  Motivation:
+  1. Best of both worlds (keeping real-time behavior, separation of concerns, websocket connection issues, suitable for external api)

+  Drawbacks:
+  1. Worst of both worlds :smile: (requires implementing polling for replaying, more services to manage)

 ### Current Architecture diagram: